Excerpts from Pope Francis's interview

-VATICAN CITY Following are excerpts from Pope Francis's interview with Jesuit publications on Thursday, as translated by the U.S. Jesuit magazine America:
+VATICAN CITY, Sept 19 Following are excerpts from Pope Francis's interview with Jesuit publications on Thursday, as translated by the U.S. Jesuit magazine America:

 - On himself: "I am a sinner.
 This is the most accurate definition.
 It is not a figure of speech, a literary genre.
 I am a sinner."